Skip to content

 Church History Museum

 Visitors to the Church History Museum can explore a rich collection of art and historical artifacts, tracing the Latter-day Saint faith and experience from the early 19th century to the present.
 Featuring both permanent and temporary exhibits, there’s always something new to discover.
-The best part?
 Admission is free, so you can take it all in at your own leisure.
 Plus, the museum offers hands-on educational experiences for children of all ages to enjoy.

 Church History Library